-Changed in the casting of an eye "We all, indeed, shall not be put to repose, yet we all shall be changed, in an instant, in the casting of an eye, at the last trump" (1 Corinthians 15:51-52).
+We all, indeed, shall not be put to repose, yet we all shall be changed, in an instant, in the casting of an eye, at the last trump (1 Corinthians 15:51-52).

 The dead "await" the trumpet of God, but light is faster than sound.
-We, the living, shall be snatched away together with the formerly-dead in an instant ("instant" is the common denominator of the living and the dead.)
+We, the living, shall be snatched away together with the formerly-dead in an instant; "instant" is the common denominator for the living and the dead.
 The dead are awakened by the trump of God, but we, the living, are prepared for change by the casting of an eye; we will sense the Lord's presence and will desperately want to see Him.
 When we see Him, we shall be like Him, for we shall see Him as He is.
 Light is faster than sound, which is why change for the living comes by seeing, not hearing.

-Here is the Dabhar Translation-ultra-literal, and a beautifully-worded passage:
+Here is the Dabhar Translation.
+Here is an ultraliteral and beautifully-worded passage:

 Perceive!
 I tell you a mystery: we-who abide-will not all be made slumbering, but we all will be changed, in an uncutting, in the flinging of the eye, in the trumpeting of the last trumpet; for it will trumpet, and the died ones will be awakened as incorruptible ones, and we, yea we, will be changed.

 In my opinion, "twinkle" is the poorest translation in the Concordant Literal New Testament.
 Elsewhere, A.E.
 Knoch translated rhipe and its word family, "tossing" and "casting."
-We will cast and toss our eyes desperately toward where He appears, which will be in the air.
+We will cast and toss our eyes desperately toward where Christ appears, which will be in the air.
 This is the only passage where Knoch translated rhipe "twinkle."
-What is a "twinkle"?
+What is a twinkle as applied to the snatching away?
 No one knows for sure, not even A.E.
 Knoch.
-He conceded to the poor KJV rendering because everyone loves a twinkle, whatever it is; it was a word too precious-apparently-to sacrifice.
+He conceded to the poor KJV rendering, apparently, because "twinkle" was a word too precious (and cute?) for him to sacrifice.

 I don't like it.